 4. North Carolina General Statute Section 84-23.1 requires that all prepaid plans registered with the North Carolina State Bar submit its plan information to the North Carolina Department of Insurance for a determination of whether the prepaid plan should be regulated by the North Carolina Department of Insurance.

 The annual registration process of prepaid plans is as follows:

-1. Annual registration renewal forms are mailed to registered prepaid plans in early to mid-December of each year.
+1. Annual registration renewal forms are mailed to registered prepaid plans in early to mid-October of each year.
 The annual registration renewal form can be found here.

 2. The annual renewal registration form and an annual registration fee of $100 are due on or before January 31.
 The annual registration fee is non-refundable.

 3. The prepaid plans counsel will review the prepaid plans’ annual renewal registration material to determine whether all annual registration information and the annual registration fee have been received.

 4. The prepaid plan will be notified of its compliance with the annual registration procedure.